halibjs/halib/README.md

 ### Browser

-See them in action here
+See the examples in action here

 ## Run tests (after cloning this repositary):